lTheMightyMl/Jozve/Jozve.md

 As you may know,  convex optimization problem is an optimization problem in which the objective function is a convex function and the feasible set is a convex set.
 Now let's examine some useful properties:

- - -   every local minimum is a  global minimum
+ - every local minimum is a  global minimum
  - the optimal set is convex
  - if the objective function is _strictly_ convex, then the problem has at most one optimal point

-which the first property is the key point that enable us to tackle
+which the first property is the key point that enable us to tackle these types of problems.

 # 4